How to Choose the Perfect Lamp Kit for Any Room

 Positioning

 When it comes to table lamps, you don’t want the type of lamp shade to overwhelm the table, so keep the shade slightly narrower than the size of the table.
-Different types of lamp shades also have different effects on the light bulbs; fabric shades offer a warm glow, while opaque shades ensure minimal glare.
+Different shades also have different effects on the light bulbs; fabric shades offer a warm glow, while opaque shades ensure minimal glare.
+Explore lamp shade types and light fittings in a variety of materials at Color Cord Company, including glass, natural fibers, metal, and more.

 Bulbs